 If a portion of the edge of your large patio umbrella begins to fray, you have a repair job waiting to happen.
 Address fraying early, and you will save more work later.

 Begin by clipping away loose material.
 With the frayed area cleaned up, stitch along the new edge.
 It is possible this leaves a slight scallop in the edge of the umbrella.
-However, that will be better looking than the tear that will appear if a frayed edge is left untended.
+However, that will be better looking than the tear that will appear if a frayed edge is left unattended.

-Avoid the Damage
+Step 6 - Avoid the Damage

 The simplest damage to deal with to your large patio umbrella is damage you prevent from happening.
 In the months the umbrella is not in use, keep it folded and stored.
 Be sure to store it dry to avoid mildew.